jalanderos/jalanderos.github.io/_pages/about.md

 Upcoming Events
 ======
-**June 23-27, 2025** I will be attending the [Solar Heliospheric and INterplanetary Environment (SHINE)](https://helioshine.org/) workshop in Charleston, South Carolina, where I will present my work on data analysis and uncertainty quantification for coronal hole boundary detection in multi-spectral solar imagery.
+**June 23-27, 2025** I will be attending the [Solar Heliospheric and INterplanetary Environment (SHINE)](https://helioshine.org/) workshop in Charleston, South Carolina, where I will present our work on data analysis and uncertainty quantification for coronal hole boundary detection in multi-spectral solar imagery.

 Recent News
 ======